-Chris Martin Chair As Chair, Chris is passionate about creating a sustainable future for the Port by supporting the right culture for all our employees to thrive and play an active role in delivering to their full potential and, in turn, driving the success of the organisation.
+Port by supporting the right culture for all our employees to thrive and play an active role in delivering to their full potential and, in turn, driving the success of the organisation.
 Chris' extensive experience across many sectors is proving invaluable in ensuring the Port's strategy and activities harmonise, and that our values of Safety, Collaboration, Excellence and Sustainability are upheld.
 As well as holding a range of private, public sector and charitable roles, Chris understands what it is like to run your own business.
 He therefore recognises the importance of a resilient local ecosystem forging relationships between large and small businesses to drive economic growth.
-Born and bred in Pembrokeshire, Chris has a robust understanding of the issues the county faces as well as its strengths.
-He is proud to support our vision to build the Haven's prosperity and to deliver a bright and buoyant future for the region.
+Born and bred in Pembrokeshire, Chris has a robust understanding of the issues the county faces as well as its

+Shipperley Executive

-lan Shipperley Non-Executive Director With a 40-year career in the Royal Navy, Ian is the Board's key strategic advisor for marine operations and risk.
+With a 40-year career in the Royal Navy, Ian is the Board's key strategic advisor for marine operations and risk.
 His enviable track record incorporates project delivery, strategic transformational change and management of risk and safety at senior leadership level.
 His enviable track record incorporates project delivery, strategic transformational change and management of risk and safety at senior leadership level.
 Ian has been instrumental in advancing the Port's risk profile and advising on marine operations.
 His experience in leading a major capital infrastructure optimisation programme is of additional value as we seek to maximise the best use of our asset base.